 \section{Abstract}

 The notion of a symmetric extension extends the usual notion of forcing by identifying a particular class of names which forms an intermediate model of $\ZF$ between the ground model and the generic extension, and often the axiom of choice fails in these models.
 Symmetric extensions are generally used to prove choiceless consistency results.
 We develop a framework for iterating symmetric extensions in order to construct new models of $\ZF$.
-We use this method to construct a model which is not a symmetric extension itself, and prove a general theorem about Kinna--Wagner Principles in $\ZF$.
+We show how to obtain some well-known and lesser-known results using this framework.
+Specifically, we discuss Kinna--Wagner principles and obtain some results related to their failure.